-go to link Giulio acted as ambassador extraordinary of the Pope in Savoy during the Treaty of Cherasco and managed to achieve an outcome favourable to France, much to the satisfaction of Louis XIII and Cardinal Richelieu.
+Giulio acted as ambassador extraordinary of the Pope in Savoy during the Treaty of Cherasco and managed to achieve an outcome favourable to France, much to the satisfaction of Louis XIII and Cardinal de Richelieu.
 The Cardinal sent thus for this Mazzarini, whom he regarded as a resourceful man, and Giulo was received in Paris with much ado and demonstrations of affection.
 Richelieu gifted him a gold chain with the portrait of Louis XIII, jewels and a valuable ceremonial sword.
 During his stay in France, he also became Canon of Saint-Jean-de-Latran, which forced him to accept the tonsure, the practice of cutting or shaving some or all of the hair on the scalp, as a sign of religious devotion or humility.
 He did so, but rather reluctantly.
 With the bald spot on his head, Guilo was now a cleric, yet never received the minor orders or the major orders later on.

-go After Mazzarini served in the papal army, diplomatic service and as nuncio at the French court from 1634 to 1636, he entered into the service of France with the approval of Cardinal Richelieu.
+After Mazzarini served in the papal army, diplomatic service and as nuncio at the French court from 1634 to 1636, he entered into the service of France with the approval of Cardinal de Richelieu.
 Richelieu was not a young man anymore and found himself at times overwhelmed by all his duties, he charged Mazzarini with some of them and the latter impressed again, managing to make himself valuable to King and Cardinal.
 Giulio settled in the Palais-Cardinal, today known as the Palais-Royal, and now went by the French version of his name, Jules Mazarin.

-http://acrossaday.com/?search=prescription-order-propecia Cardinal Richelieu might have held Mazarin in very high esteem, but he was not yet willed to make him Cardinal.
+Cardinal de Richelieu might have held Mazarin in very high esteem, but he was not yet willed to make him Cardinal.
 Instead a episcopal see was offered, along with thirty-thousand écus.
 Mazarin declined.
 He returned to Rome in 1636, with plans to attach himself to the nephew of the Pope, who was a Cardinal, in order to get the Red Hat himself.
 Yet he remained in service of Richelieu and went on a diplomatic mission to Savoy, where he managed once again to achieve a good outcome for France.
 The Regent of Savoy was the sister of Louis XIII and her position challenged by the in-laws.
 Mazarin managed to establish the Regency and even won the support of the in-laws for France.

 The year 1642 was a good one for Mazarin, not only did he finally get his Red Hat, but he was also appointed Chief Minister of France after the demise of Richelieu and the latter’s recommendation.
 Not even four months later, the death of Louis XIII, by the Grace of God, King of France and Navarre, followed Richelieu’s.

-The new King is not yet five years old and his mother will act as Regent.
-To everyone’s surprise, Anne d’Autriche turns to Mazarin with a favourable air.
+The new King was not yet five years old and his mother will act as Regent.
+To everyone’s surprise, Anne d’Autriche turned to Mazarin with a favourable air.
 Most believed she would turn to someone more Spain friendly, but for Anne d’Autriche the safety of her son is worth more than friendly terms with her native country.
 Thus Anne named him First Minister and not just that, she also charged him with educating her sons.
 He also educated her in matters of politics.
 Anne’s new position was not an easy one, with many of her old friends now trying to gain influence and those who did not like her much trying to undermine her.

-Cardinal Mazarin was in no easy position either.
+Cardinal de Mazarin was in no easy position either.
 Some found it a little odd that a Spanish-born Regent ruled together with an Italian-born Minister.
 Two foreigners, ruling France.
 The first intrigue to rid France of that Italian Minister followed swiftly.
-A few months after the death of Louis XIII, the assassination of Cardinal Mazarin was arranged.
+A few months after the death of Louis XIII, the assassination of Cardinal de Mazarin was arranged.
 Luckily for him, he got wind of it and had those responsible, among them François de Vendôme, cousin to the King, arrested.

 Mazarin continued Richelieu’s anti-Habsburg policy and laid the foundation for Louis XIV’s future expansionist policies, but Mazarin did not become more popular with the general public.
 The long war with Spain, although quite successful for France, drained the royal purse more and more.
 The Cardinal had to raise taxes and create new ones, with ultimately triggered the events of the Fronde.
 During this time Mazarin was exiled twice, yet although in exile did his very best to achieve agreements between the different parties.
 In the end, Mazarin returned to his former position after Louis XIV had become of age, traditionally at thirteen, and the Regency of Anne ended.